Sunwuko Wave of Light Monk Skills and Runes

 16-second base cooldown.
 Note that the downtime begins after the active effect

-all resistances by 20%, along with a 35% dodge chance through the
+passive increase to all resistances by 20%, along with a 35% dodge chance

-brief duration, but should be used sparingly due to the already high resource
+resistances for a brief duration, but should be used sparingly due to the

-movement tool in the game, Dashing Strike.
-A charge-based skill on a low
+fluid movement tool in the game, Dashing Strike.
+A charge-based skill

-cooldown, it will take you to cursor location without fail, as long as there is
+on a low cooldown, it will take you to cursor location without fail, as long

-no closed door between the starting point and the destination.
-With two charges
+as there is no closed door between the starting point and the destination.

 Blinding Speed rune.